 This checklist aims to help decision makers to identify the key steps in making a decision on a request for access to documents under the Freedom of Information Act 1982 (FOI Act).
 You should refer to the FOI Guidelines for full details: Part 3 (Processing and deciding on requests for access).

 - Make sure you have authority to make decisions under the FOI Act for your agency.
 Check your agency’s authorisation instrument made under s 23 if you are uncertain.

 - Make sure you are clear about the timeframes you need to meet.

-- Analyse the terms of the request broadly, avoiding a technical or legalistic approach.
+- Analyse the terms of the request taking a common sense interpretation.

 - If the request is too vague or seems too large to be able to be processed, consult the applicant as soon as possible to clarify the request or see if the scope can be narrowed.

 - If relevant documents originate from another agency, consider whether a transfer of part or all of the request is appropriate.
 Consult the relevant agency as soon as you consider transfer is a possibility – the processing time does not stop.

 - If relevant documents originate from an intelligence agency, you must transfer the request or the relevant part of the request to the responsible portfolio department.

 - If you decide to impose a charge for processing a request and providing access to documents, the charge should fairly reflect the work involved.